Oregon Board of Licensed Professional Counselors and Therapists

 I believe we all have the capacity to live full, rewarding lives, and that counseling can help to unlock that potential.
 When life’s many challenges overwhelm us or make us feel “stuck,” counseling can provide a uniquely safe space in which difficult feelings and experiences can be explored.
 By cultivating mindfulness, compassion and courage, we can allow our wounds to heal and discover new ways of relating to our thoughts, our emotions and the world around us.

-I work with adult individuals and couples on a wide range of issues, including depression, anxiety, relationship problems, stress management, trauma, loss and grief, self-esteem, life transitions, spirituality, career counseling, short-term concerns/problem solving, general mental health and wellness and more.
+I work with adults (18 and over) on a wide range of issues, including depression, anxiety, relationship problems, stress management, trauma, loss and grief, self-esteem, life transitions, spirituality, career counseling, short-term concerns/problem solving, general mental health and wellness and more.

 These are a few of the principles that guide my practice: